Collecting Device Metrics

 }

-If a string metric is not reported in a heartbeat interval, the previously reported value will not be overwritten by Memfault's backend.
-This can be used as a bandwidth optimization by only reporting values on bootup or when they change.
+If a string metric is not reported in a Heartbeat interval, the previously reported value will not be overwritten by Memfault's backend.
+This can be used for bandwidth optimization by only reporting values on bootup or when they change.

 Including Sampled Values in a Heartbeat